-- consultation with the Environment Agency and any other appropriate statutory bodies; - identification and consultation with the landowner, occupier, and any potential Appropriate Persons; - search for further site specific information for example previous site investigation reports; - a site visit and walkover survey; and - taking soil, water and gas samples from the site for analysis if necessary.
+- consultation with the Environment Agency and any other appropriate statutory bodies; - identification and consultation with the landowner, occupier, and any potential Appropriate Persons; - search for further site-specific information for example previous site investigation reports; - a site visit and walkover survey; and - taking soil, water, and gas samples from the site for analysis if necessary.

-It may become apparent at the detailed inspection stage that the site is, or may be a Special Site (see Glossary for definition).
-In this case, the Environment Agency may take over the detailed inspection and become the regulator for the site (See Section 6.3).
+It may become apparent at the detailed inspection stage that the site is or may be a Special Site (see Glossary for definition).
+In this case, the Environment Agency may take over the detailed inspection and become the regulator for the site (see Section 6.3).

-4.6 Process for the identification of contaminated land
+4.6 Process for the Identification of Contaminated Land

-Once the detailed inspection is complete, Babergh DC will be in a position to determine whether or not the site is statutory contaminated land.
+Once the detailed inspection is complete, the Councils will be able to determine whether the site is statutory Contaminated Land.
 The Statutory Guidance sets out how we must do this.
-There are four grounds for determining that a site is contaminated land:
+There are four grounds for determining that a site is Contaminated Land:

-- a) significant harm is being caused; - b) there is a significant possibility that significant harm is being caused; - c) pollution of controlled waters is being caused; and - d) pollution of controlled waters is likely to be caused.
+- a) significant harm is being caused; - b) there is a significant possibility that significant harm is being caused; - c) significant pollution of controlled waters is being caused; and - d) significant pollution of controlled waters is likely to be caused.

-The Statutory Guidance gives details of the receptors that can be considered, and explains what constitutes "significant harm".
+The Statutory Guidance gives details of the receptors that can be considered and explains what constitutes "significant harm".
 The term "pollution of controlled waters" also has a specific legal meaning.
 These statutory terms and definitions are explained further in the Glossary.

-The Government has indicated its intention of reviewing the wording of the legislation on the "pollution of controlled waters" so that Part IIA will only apply where "significant" pollution of controlled waters is being caused, or there is a "significant" possibility of such pollution being caused.
-This will ensure that only "significant" water pollution will trigger the regime, thus avoiding land being formally identified as "contaminated land" on the basis of very small amounts of matter entering controlled waters.
-Statutory guidance should also be issued for the determination of what is "significant" pollution in this context.
-However, until such time as the legislation is actually amended, the existing definition of contaminated land remains in effect.
+The Government has reviewed the wording of the legislation on the "pollution of controlled waters" so that Part IIA will only apply where "significant" pollution of controlled waters is being caused, or there is a "significant" possibility of such pollution being caused.
+This will ensure that only "significant" water pollution will trigger the regime, thus avoiding land being formally identified as "Contaminated Land" based on very small amounts of matter entering controlled waters.
+Statutory guidance has been issued for the determination of what is "significant" pollution in this context.